A Hierarchy for Constant Communication Complexity: Separation

-\end{proof} We are now interested in the lower bound on $\gamma_2(HD_1)$.
+$HD_1$ corresponds to the case when $k = 2$.
+The authors showed the following result. \begin{fact}[{\cite[Lemma~2.15]{hambardzumyan2023dimension}}] $\gamma_2(HD_1) = \Theta(\sqrt n)$. \end{fact} Nevertheless, we give a simpler proof for their result, avoids the heavy machinery of Fourier analysis.
 We consider the Boolean variant of the communication matrix and show the following lemma. \begin{lem} $\gamma_2(HD_1) \geq \Omega(\sqrt{n})$. \end{lem} \begin{proof} Note that we have by an alternative definition of $\gamma_2$ that and the above observation that

 By picking $u = v = (1/\sqrt {2^n}, \cdots, 1/\sqrt{2^n})^T\in\mathbb R^{2^n}$, we get by the structure of $M_n$, that

 where $\Vert\cdot\Vert_{tr}$ and $\Vert\cdot \Vert_F$ denotes the nuclear and Frobenius norm respectively, and $J$ is the all ones matrix.
 This completes the proof. \end{proof}